Dawei River

 The Dawei River or Tavoy River (ထားဝယ်မြစ်) is a river of the Tanintharyi Region, Burma.

 Geography

 It has its source in the Tenasserim Hills and flows from north to south, the northern branch of the Tenasserim River running parallel to it.
 It ends in the Andaman Sea coast.
 In the last stretch of its course it forms a navigable estuary before it meets the sea.

 Off the shore there are a number of small islands on the western side of the estuarine area.

 Dawei (Tavoy) town is located at the head of the estuary by the river at a distance about 40 km from its mouth.
+The river is 120 miles long.